ojitha/ojitha.github.io/_posts/2025-08-29-BedrockLangGraph.md

 - JSON: Widely used for its readability and compatibility.
 - Pydantic Models: Provides data validation and type enforcement in Python.

-The `structured_llm_grader(messages)` function in the notebook represents a custom *workaround implementation* for achieving structured outputs with AWS Bedrock Titan models (Standard approach with supported models e.g., OpenAI), which don't natively support LangChain's standard `with_structured_output()` method.
+The `structured_llm_grader(messages)` function in the code represents a custom *workaround implementation* for achieving structured outputs with AWS Bedrock Titan models (Standard approach with supported models e.g., OpenAI), which don't natively support LangChain's standard `with_structured_output()` method.

 Strategy 1: JSON Pattern Extraction